github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 #### Creating a repository
 A repository is like a folder for your project.
 You can have any number of public and private repositories in your user account.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets, as well as the revision history for all files in the repository.
 For more information, see "[About repositories](/github/creating-cloning-and-archiving-repositories/about-repositories)."

 When you create a new repository, you should initialize the repository with a README file to let people know about your project.
-For more information, see “[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)."
+For more information, see "[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)."

 #### Cloning a repository
 You can clone an existing repository from {% data variables.product.product_name %} to your local computer, making it easier to add or remove files, fix merge conflicts, or make complex commits.
 Cloning a repository pulls down a full copy of all the repository data that {% data variables.product.prodname_dotcom %} has at that point in time, including all versions of every file and folder for the project.
 For more information, see "[Cloning a repository](/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)".